Quantcast

 RELATED

 As I near 25, I'm not sure if I'm the target audience for Grown-ish anymore, but I still watch it faithfully every week.
-On one hand, I feel it keeps me young; my old soul requires a regimen to keep with the times.
+On one hand, I feel it keeps me young; my old soul requires a regimen to keep up with the times.
 On the other, I have a strong desire to support up-and-coming artists of color, like Yara Shahidi and Chloe x Halle, who are not only wildly talented, but also using their crafts to bring light to important topics.
 The show exhibits an earnest effort to incorporate stories that represent diverse walks of life.
 Naturally, being set on a college campus, Grown-ish discusses sexuality a great deal, investigating topics ranging from exploratory experiences, to defining consent, to LGBTQ+ issues.

 A few weeks ago, I sat down eagerly to watch episode ten of season three and was thoroughly fascinated when the topic -- celibacy -- was revealed.
 The episode started out pretty typically, with Ana, a member of the show's central friend group, going on a date with a guy named Javi.
 Based on the flirtatious banter in the car when they pulled up to Ana's house, it's clear the date went well.
 At this point, any viewer invested in the story rejoices, because Ana has had a difficult run when it comes to finding love.
 Javi walks Ana to her door and is invited inside, presumably to hook up.
-However, just as things are heating up, Javi stops things and gently tells Ana that he made a recent decision to rededicate his life to Christ and to, subsequently, practice abstinence.
-Hearing Javi say those words, Ana blanched with surprise.
-I was just as shocked as she was.
-I squealed with interest and made my husband watch it with me from the beginning.

 grown-ish Season 3, Episode 10 | Sneak Peek: Javi Surprises Ana | Freeformwww.youtube.com

 The source of my enthusiasm about the story that was unfolding was twofold.
-One reason I connected to these events was because my now husband and I, who I met in college, had decided first as individuals, then as a couple, to wait until marriage to have sex.
+One reason I connected to these events was that my now husband and I, who I met in college, had decided first as individuals, then as a couple, to wait until marriage to have sex.

 Practicing abstinence was probably the hardest and best decision I've ever made, and an important part of my story.
 While I share that story with my husband and some friends, it's not the mainstream narrative represented in the media which is the second reason I was so compelled by this plot.
-In my favorite shows, the most common picture of sexuality is generally one of liberal exploration; sex at is best is depicted to be with diverse partners, with frequent partners, and commonly occurring during adolescence.
-While this isn't always the case, virginity and sexlessness are often depicted as anomalous, involuntary, corny, and even an indication of inferiority.
+In my favorite shows, the most common picture of sexuality is generally one of liberal exploration; sex at its best is depicted to be with diverse partners, with frequent partners, and commonly occurring during adolescence.
+While this isn't always the case, virginity, and sexlessness are often depicted as anomalous, involuntary, corny, and even an indication of inferiority.

 Ana and Javi's storyline runs parallel to those of characters like Aaron, who holds the position that no self-respecting man would not have sex for six months.
 With that being the majority mentality of the show, I was eager to see how the show approached this alternative path.
 I wondered if the idea of a celibate lifestyle would be given equal dignity and respect as the other paths represented.
 I was increasingly pleasantly surprised as the show's events unfolded, and Ana and Javi's journey wasn't presented as this weird thing, wasn't overly idealized, and was treated as legitimate.